LeartKrasniqi/ECE-357-Computer-Operating-Systems/README.md

 Assignment 6: Implement a FIFO using spinlocks and semaphores.

 Assignment 7: Experiment with strace and write a simple program in pure assembly.
+Additionally, create a program that changes the 'nice' value of a certain process in order to observe the CPU share that process has relative to other processes.